Harshit029/Plant-Indetifier-Bot/README.md

 - **Plant Species Detection**: Upload an image of a plant to get its species name and more.
 - **User-Friendly Interface**: Easy to use Telegram bot for plant identification.
+- **Plant Disease Detection**: Upload an image of a plant to get Plant Diseasee and cure.

 ## Getting Started